 For example one can find: Tomatoe´s Cave (Grotta dei Pomodori), Bell´s Cave (Grotta Campana) and Cave of 2 Eyes (Grotta dei 2 occhi).

-We highly recommend boat trip to the Tremiti Islands.
-They lay only 21km north from Gargano.
+Highly recommended is boat trip to the Tremiti Islands - only 21km North of Gargano.

 This attractive archipelago consists of many small islands.
 The historical and administrative centre of Tremiti is San Nicola Island.
 Its dominant is medieval fortress and roman Santa Maria a Mare church.